ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 ### Database schema evolution

-Let's say we need to create a {{ydb-short-name }} topic and turn off auto partitioning of the table.
+Let's say we need to create a {{ydb-short-name }} topic and turn off the param `AUTO_PARTITIONING_BY_SIZE` of the table.
 This can be done with a native SQL script:

 ```sql
 --liquibase formatted sql